earthly/earthly/docs/basics/part-7-using-remote-runners.md

 Another way to use remote runners is to use Earthly Satellites.
 Earthly Satellites are remote runners managed by the Earthly team.
 They are a paid feature as part of the [Earthly Satellites or Earthly CI plans](https://earthly.dev/pricing).

-To get started, first you need create an Earthly Cloud account.
+To get started, first you need to create an Earthly Cloud account.

 ```bash
 earthly account register --email <your-email>
 ```

-Then, follow instructions in the email received.
-Then, create an organization.
+Follow instructions in the email received to complete the registration.
+You will additionally need to create an organization.

 ```bash
 earthly org create my-org
 ```

-Then, subscribe to a paid plan.
+You must subscribe to a paid plan to use Earthly Satellites.
 The subscription has a 14-day trial -- your credit card is not charged if you cancel before then.

 [**Click here to start your subscription**](https://buy.stripe.com/8wM9Es4BT4Vvb4YbIJ)